 600 drawings by Leonardo da Vinci.
 Andrew Graham-Dixon: Art, Passion & Power: The Story of the Royal Collection II: Paradise Regained, BBC 2018

-Amazing inventions centuries ahead of their time.
+Astonishing inventions centuries ahead of their time.
 Paintings said to contain hidden messages.
-And sophisticated robots designed more than five centuries ago … but what was the source of his profound intellect?
+And sophisticated robots designed more than five centuries ago.
+Leonardo da Vinci is considered one of the most brilliant minds the world has ever known.
+But was there a secret to his profound intellect?
 Ancient Aliens s4e8: The Da Vinci Conspiracy, History 2012